• Skip to primary navigation

 Assiniboine Park

 Although there are dozens of parks to visit in Winnipeg, Assiniboine Park is perhaps the most famous and, we’d argue, one of the most photogenic.
-Here you’ll find acres of fields for picnics, dog walks, cricket, soccer, and more, while there are excellent trails to explore in all year round.
+Here you’ll find acres of fields for picnics, dog walks, cricket, soccer, and more, while there are excellent trails to explore all year round.

 Forever Bicycles

-You can’t visit The Forks or the Canadian Museum for Human Rights without noticing the magnificent bicycle sculpture by renown artist Ai Weiwei.
+You can’t visit The Forks or the Canadian Museum for Human Rights without noticing the magnificent bicycle sculpture by renowned artist Ai Weiwei.
 Made of 1,254 bicycles, the optical illusion makes for a stunning photograph and a fantastic stop on your tour of things to do in Winnipeg.

 Esplanade Riel